ModelEarth/community/projects/maps/README.md

 DONE - Pull state data from wiki and merge with Beyond Carbon using Github Actions.
 We've forked Abrie's repo.

+DONE - Chad R helped us figure out how to connect to the OpenEPD API.

 DONE - Akilah assisted displaying the [Beyond Carbon](../../../apps/beyondcarbon/) state results as a table with state names.

 DONE - Kathryn generated state dropdown script from [R-Language script](../../community-data/us/) to include lat/lon attributes for the [brigade map zoom](../../localsite/info/#show=industries&layers=brigades).